-Let's dive into Shadow of the Tomb Raider's music, which seems fully evolved by the end of the trilogy!
-Rob Bridgett, the audio and music director talks about how important is to represent Lara's darker emotions and her fight against the jungle at the same time.
+Rob Bridgett, the audio and music director for Shadow of the Tomb Raider talks about how important is to represent Lara's darker emotions and her fight against the jungle at the same time.
 He and the new composer, Brian D'Oliveira were working hard on implement the South American culture faithfully in every sound.

 The Tomb Raider franchise is widely known for its genre-defining music and sound design.
 The latest game in the series, Shadow of the Tomb Raider, is certainly no exception, and Eidos-Montréal has brought together a unique music team to make this one of the most exciting and compelling games in the series.